Baptism, Holy Communion and Confirmation – Latest Information:

 - The church will be open on weekdays and Saturday between 10am and Noon for private prayer (funerals permitting).
-Mass has recommenced on a gradual basis on Tuesdays and Fridays at 10am, Saturday evening at 7pm and Sunday at 9am and Noon.
+Mass has recommenced weekdays at 10am, Saturday evening at 7pm and Sunday at 9am and Noon.
 The Sunday 10.30am family mass will continue for the present as a live broadcast on the parish website.
-All weekend weekend Masses can be viewed on our YouTube channel.
+All weekend and weekday Masses can be also be viewed on our YouTube channel.

 Q. How many people will be allowed in the church?

 - The church building is limited to 50 people in attendance based on new guidance issued by the government.
 This figure is on a first come basis and is inclusive of staff and volunteers.
 All are expected to follow the social distance guidance and seating arrangements when in attendance (see below).
-The Archbishop has advised that the use of face coverings is strongly recommended for indoor settings.
+The Archbishop has advised that the use of face coverings is required for indoor settings.

 Q. What happens if the Church is full?

 - The maximum number in attendance in the Church building is 50 inclusive of congregation, liturgical staff and volunteers.
-For those who cannot enter the Church due to the maximum number having been met, loud speakers are set up in the car park behind the pastoral centre and also at the entrance of the church to cater for the overflow.
-Holy communion will be brought to the cars and those who may be standing at the entrance to the church.
+For those who cannot enter the Church due to the maximum number having been met, loud speakers are set up in the car park behind the pastoral centre to cater for the overflow.
+Holy communion will be brought to the cars ( except for all Vigil Masses ).
 It is expected that parishioners respect 2 meters social distancing at all times.
-Worshippers can also listen to the celebration of Mass while in their cars on the school campus by selecting 107.9FM.
+Worshippers can also listen to the celebration of Mass while in their cars on the school campus and receive Holy Communion.

 Q. Will mass continue to be live streamed on the website?

-- All weekend Masses are now streamed live on the parish YouTube channel while 10.30am Family Mass will continue to be only live streamed.
+- All Masses are now streamed live on the parish YouTube channel while 10.30am Family Mass will continue to be only live streamed.
 This online mass is aimed at younger parishioners and their families; it is an accessible liturgy for children and enables them to participate more fully in the Sunday Mass.